collective live+work spaces

 Environment ✧ hills amongst windy rocky river valleys, scrubland and woods; hikes on doorstep

-Access ✧ bus at door, station 10mins walk; Nimes 1h15, airport +30mins shuttle; train ~5h Paris/Barcelona (2 changes)
+Access ✧ bus at door, station 10mins walk; Nimes 1h15, +airport 30mins shuttle; +train 3h Paris, 3h30 Barcelona

-Dedicated units for full-time residence and/or renting.
+Dedicated units for full-time residence.

 ✦ minor wood pallet factory, and pile of old factory buildings, one now housing a bric-a-brac community repurposing space, and a micro-brewery(!)